fhiso/bibliography/bibliography.md

 Bell, Mary McCampbell.
 "Transcripts and Abstracts".
 Chapter 16 in E. S. Mills et al., eds. *Professional Genealogy: A Manual for Researchers, Writers, Editors, Lecturers, and Librarians*.
 Baltimore: Genealogical Publishing Co., 2001.
 Pages 291–326 -- Covers the standards and the processes for creating various kinds of derivatives, with step-by-step examples.

-"Editorial Method for Journals, Volume 1", *The Joseph smith Papers* (<http://josephsmithpapers.org/back/editorial-method-for-journals-volume-1>) -- Useful list of terms, concepts, and conventions for transcription.
+"Editorial Method for Journals, Volume 1", *The Joseph Smith Papers* (<http://josephsmithpapers.org/back/editorial-method-for-journals-volume-1>) -- Useful list of terms, concepts, and conventions for transcription.

-Tony Proctor, "Handling Transcriptions", *Parallax View* (<http://parallax-viewpoint.blogspot.com/2014/04/handling-transcriptions.html>) -- Scheme for incorporating transcriptions (or translations, extracts, abstracts) into our data, and relationship to citations and attachment (e.g. images, scans).
+Tony Proctor, "Handling Transcriptions", *Parallax View* (<http://parallax-viewpoint.blogspot.com/2014/04/handling-transcriptions.html>) -- Scheme for incorporating transcriptions (or translations, extracts, abstracts) into our data, and relationship to citations and media attachment (e.g. images, scans).